 Industrial Action

-For the most up to date information on any industrial action, each university has information and updates:
+For the most up to date information on any industrial action, each university should provide information and updates:

 If you are affected by industrial action, some basic guidance on the service you should receive and your rights are listed below: